 As well as worshipping together Sunday by Sunday, the Christian communities reach out to the society through offering educational opportunities, clinics, refugee support, social services and reconciliation projects.
 The mainline churches are members of the , which is also active in diaconal projects in the West Bank and Gaza.
 The Heads of Churches from the main traditions meet regularly to offer leadership to the Christian community.
 Christians are in need of encouragement and assurance as they maintain a Christian presence in the land in which Jesus lived.

-The Palestine Israel Ecumenical Forum (PIEF) was launched by WCC in 2007 to "catalyze and co-ordinate new and existing church advocacy for peace, aimed at ending the illegal occupation (of Palestinian territories) in accordance with UN resolutions, and demonstrate its commitment to inter-religious action for peace and to justice that serves all peoples of the region."
+The programme Palestine Israel Ecumenical Forum (PIEF) was launched by the World Council of Churches in 2007 to "catalyze and co-ordinate new and existing church advocacy for peace, aimed at ending the illegal occupation (of Palestinian territories) in accordance with UN resolutions, and demonstrate its commitment to inter-religious action for peace and to justice that serves all peoples of the region."

 More on Israel and Palestine: